CoderDojoTC/ai-racing-league/docs/content/gpu.md

 be held in parking lots with no network access.
 Here are our design objectives.
 ## Fast Training Times
 We want students to be able to drive around a track 20 times (10 times clockwise and 10 times counterclockwise) and generate a reasonable sized data set of 20 frames per second and 224X224 images.
+This ends up being about 10,000 images.
+The sizes are a bit larger for larger tracks and slower drivers.

 We want to train with this data set in under five minutes.
 This means that we want to use a GPU card that has about 2000 CUDA cores.
 An example of this is the Nvidia GTX graphic cards.
-[The RTZ 2080](https://www.nvidia.com/en-us/geforce/graphics-cards/rtx-2080)
+[The RTX 2080](https://www.nvidia.com/en-us/geforce/graphics-cards/rtx-2080) which currently has a list price of around $1,200.
+This puts the card at over half the price of our systems.

+A lower cost option is the RTX 2070 which has a retail list price of around $500 USD.
+The benchmarks for image training for these two boards were done by Dr Donald Kinghorn in March of 2019.
+[His analysis]
+(https://www.pugetsystems.com/labs/hpc/TensorFlow-Performance-with-1-4-GPUs----RTX-Titan-2080Ti-2080-2070-GTX-1660Ti-1070-1080Ti-and-Titan-V-1386/) shows that a single GTX 2080 Ti can process about 293 images per second.
+The GTX 2070 only does about 191 images per second.
+So for

 ## Small and Lightweight
 We originally were "gifted" a somewhat old GPU server used in a data center for training deep learning models.
 Although